 Troubleshooting Bad Request and Internal Server error

-When a server responds with a Bad Request (400) or Internal Server Error (500), it typically indicates issues with how the request is being made or processed.
-The reasons for these errors can vary, but the most common causes are:
+When a server responds with a Bad Request (400) or Internal Server Error (500), It typically indicates issues with how the request is being made or processed.
+The reasons for these errors can vary, but the most common causes are

 Incorrectly formatted POST data

-- Malformed or improperly encoded URL format
+- Malformed or Improperly encoded URL

-- Unexpected User Agent settings
+- Unexpected User-Agent settings

 Below are steps to help diagnose and resolve these issues.